 Cognitive Domain

-Most people think of “” as a cognitive process.
+Most people think of “learning” as a cognitive process.
 This is why the domain people link most to “learning” is the cognitive domain.
 This is the mental skills domain.
 It is the domain where you process information, create knowledge, and think.

 There are, however, other ways of learning.
 In addition to knowledge, you can learn attitudes, behaviors, and physical skills.
 These different types of learning create three distinct domains of learning.
 These three domains can be categorized as cognitive (knowledge), psychomotor (skills) and affective (attitudes).